 Every winter, backyard birders look forward to possible bird irruptions that will bring new and welcome guests to their feeders.
-But what exactly is an irruption, and what does it mean for birding?
+But what exactly is an irruption, why does it happen and what does it mean for birding?

 Defining an Irruption

 An irruption is a dramatic, irregular migration of large numbers of birds to areas where they aren’t typically found, possibly at a great distance from their normal ranges.
-This type of population shift can also be called Malthusian growth, in recognition of the population studies and analyses done by Thomas Malthus.
+This type of population shift can also be called Malthusian growth, in recognition of the population studies and analyses done by English cleric and demography scholar Thomas Robert Malthus.

 Many bird species found in boreal and other northern habitats can irrupt if circumstances require it.
 Species that commonly irrupt include: